-Start Date: Following April after April Election/August after November Election and segregated funds at the same time as the audit of the spring election cycle from the previous year.
+Start Date: Following April after April Election/August after November Election

 The campaign period for spring candidates (judges) runs until July 31.
 Therefore, the final report of the campaign period is the January Continuing Report of the following year.
 The campaign period for fall candidates runs until the first Tuesday in January.
 Therefore, the final report of the campaign period is July Continuing Report of the following year.